chinapedia/wikipedia.abstract.en/Page/Double_planet.md

 The next criteria both attempt to answer the question "How close to 1 must the mass ratio be?"

-Pluto-Charon_system-new.gif–Charon system: the barycenter lies outside of Pluto.]]
+–Charon system: the barycenter lies outside of Pluto.]]

 Center-of-mass position